National meetings and other events 2026

 - Rocky Worlds 4 Conference, Groningen (19-23 January 2026)

-- NWO NAC – Dutch Earth and Environmental Sciences Conference, Noordwijk (9-10 April 2026) – with planetary science session
+- NWO NAC – Dutch Earth and Environmental Sciences Conference, Noordwijk (9-10 April 2026) – with sessions for planetary science topics

 - Europlanet Science Congress, The Hague (6-11 September 2026, see also below)